QuadSpinner/Gaea-Docs/Reference/Nodes/Filter--Swirl.md

+---
+uid: Filter--Swirl
+title: Swirl
+---

-Swirl creates a vortex warp on the terrain.
+nSwirl creates a vortex warp on the terrain.
 It can be very useful for adding a bit of fluidity to the terrain.

 | Setting       | Values       | Description                                                                                                                       |
 | :------------ | :----------- | :-------------------------------------------------------------------------------------------------------------------------------- |